-A ±3.43-acre entitled small-lot subdivision in downtown Ojai — 10 recorded lots, 9 approved homes, complete Architectural, Civil, Landscape, and Structural plan sets.
+A ±1.14-acre shovel-ready small-lot subdivision in downtown Ojai — 10 recorded lots, 9 approved homes, complete Architectural, Civil, Landscape, and Structural plan sets.

 A shovel-ready 9-home subdivision in one of California's most coveted, supply-constrained small towns.